rbouckaert/NS-tutorial/README.md

 Done!
 ```

 As you can see, nested sampling produces estimates of the marginal likelihood as well as standard deviation estimates.
 At first sight, the relaxed clock has a log marginal likelihood estimate of about -12428, while the strict clock is much worse at about -12438.
 However, the standard deviation of both runs is about 11, so that makes these estimates indistinguishable.
+Since this is a stochastic process, the exact numbers for your run will differ, but should not be that far appart (less than 2 SDs, or about 22 log points in 95% of the time).

 To get more accurate estimates, the number of particles can be increased.
 The expected SD is sqrt(H/N) where N is the number of particles and H the information.
 The information H is conveniently estimated in the nested sampling run as well.
 To aim for an SD of say 2, we need to run again with N particles such that 2=sqrt(125/N), which means 4=125/N, so N=125/4 and N=32 will do.
 Note that the computation time of nested sampling is linear in the number of particles, so it will take about 32 times longer to run if we change the particleCount from 1 to 32 in the XML.

-A pre-cooked run with 32 particles can be found here: [https://github.com/rbouckaert/NS-tutorial/precooked_runs](https://github.com/rbouckaert/NS-tutorial/precooked_runs).
-Download the files *NS32.log and run the `NSLogAnalyser` application to analyse the results.
+A pre-cooked run with 32 particles can be found here: [https://github.com/rbouckaert/NS-tutorial/tree/master/precooked_runs](https://github.com/rbouckaert/NS-tutorial/tree/master/precooked_runs).
+Download the files [HBV-Strict-NS32.log](https://raw.githubusercontent.com/rbouckaert/NS-tutorial/master/precooked_runs/HBVStrict-NS32.log) and [HBVUCLN-NS32.log](https://raw.githubusercontent.com/rbouckaert/NS-tutorial/master/precooked_runs/HBVUCLN-NS32.log) and run the `NSLogAnalyser` application to analyse the results.
 To start the `NSLogAnalyser` from the command line, use
 ```
 applauncher NSLogAnalyser -noposterior -N 32 -log /path/to/HBVStrict-NS32.log applauncher NSLogAnalyser -noposterior -N 32 -log /path/to/HBVUCLN-NS32.log